rhedouin/Whist/README.txt

 everything is parallelized
-createDictionaryCompletePipelineWithLorentzianCorrection.m directly creates the dictionary from the WM models following several steps: computeCompartmentSignalFromModels creates the field perturbation and the corresponding ME-GRE signals for different WM models parameters (FVF, g-ratio) for each compartment (intra-axonal, extra-axonal, myelin) computeTotalSignalDictionaryPart creates the total signal adding the T2 weighting, the compartment weights and normalize the signal concatenateDictionaryParts concatenates the previous results into an entire dictionary
+createDictionaryCompletePipelineWithLorentzianCorrection.m directly creates the dictionary from the WM models following several steps: computeCompartmentSignalFromModels creates the field perturbation and the corresponding ME-GRE signals for different WM model parameters (FVF, g-ratio) for each compartment (intra-axonal, extra-axonal, myelin) computeTotalSignalDictionaryPart creates the total signal adding the T2 weighting, the compartment weights and normalizing the signal concatenateDictionaryParts concatenates the previous results into an entire dictionary

 (4) Deep_learning training
 Keras_train_WMModel_BS3_all_orientations_with_regularization_new_scaling.py within deep_learning
-To be used on a GPU, just need to fill the dictionary details
+To be used on a GPU, just need to fill in the dictionary details

 (5) exVivoProcessing
-see transformAndConcatenateBS3DataMain.m (parallalized along flip angles) Processed the data from acquisition, take the magn and unwrapped phase all registered in the same space (same rotations should be used than with the dictionary) and transform it into a ME-GRE signal normalized concatenate along all orientations and include the theta fiber orientation.
+see transformAndConcatenateBS3DataMain.m (parallalized along flip angles) Processed the data from acquisition, took the magn and unwrapped phase all registered in the same space (same rotations should be used than with the dictionary) and transformed it into a ME-GRE signal normalized concatenate along all orientations and include the theta fiber orientation.

-(6) Deep_learning application to processed data
+(6) Deep_learning application to process data
 recover_parameter_BS3_all_orientations_polyfit_cartesian_new_scaling.py
 To be used on GPU, create brain parameter maps from the trained deep learning (4) and the concatenate signals (5)

-If you have any question or you would like to provide suggestion to improve this toolbox/report bug(s) please feel free to contact me renaud.hedouin@gmail.com (Renaud Hédouin)
+If you have any questions or you would like to provide suggestions to improve this toolbox/report bug(s) please feel free to contact me renaud.hedouin@gmail.com (Renaud Hédouin)